What is CORE Organic II?

 Third call:

 The project selected from the third call using the real common pot funding instrument is IMPROVE-P: IMproved Phosphorus Resource efficiency in Organic agriculture Via recycling and Enhanced biological mobilization.
 The coordinator is Kurt Möller, Institute of Crop Science, Universität Hohenheim, Germany.
-A summary and a list of countries in the consortium can be found
+See website

 Second call: